-D Smoke fights through adversity with « It’s OK »
+D Smoke pushes positivity over adversity with « It’s OK »

 « Even the right decisions come with consequences » D Smoke